AdobeDocs/dynamic-media-developer-resources.en/help/aem-ips-api/types/c-data-types/r-asset-publish-context.md

 ---
 description: Maps an asset to the PublishContexts in which an asset is marked for publication.
-seo-description: Maps an asset to the PublishContexts in which an asset is marked for publication.
-seo-title: AssetPublishContexts

 solution: Experience Manager
 title: AssetPublishContexts
-uuid: 85914db3-d2ea-4e73-8f8d-6e18d2d44f55

 feature: Dynamic Media Classic,SDK/API,Asset Management
 role: Developer,Administrator
 ---